 The view of this New Zealand gentleman is, with New Zealand being quite isolated at that particular time, Colonel Moffat doubted if the shipment of poppies could make it before Armistice Day, so the Returned Soldiers’ Association decided that it was more suitable to choose Anzac Day 1922.

-As a footnote: whilst carrying out research in later life, this gentleman saw a note from a commemoration organiser in Invercargill – it related to the choice of poem for Armistice Day 1921.
-The poem was “to change as there weren’t going to be any of the hoped for Poppies”.
+As a footnote: whilst carrying out research in later life, this gentleman saw a note from a commemoration organiser in Invercargill, which related to the choice of poem for Armistice Day 1921.
+The poem had “to change as there weren’t going to be any of the hoped for Poppies”.
 Perhaps the poem was originally going to be John McCrae’s ‘In Flanders Fields’ … “In Flanders fields the poppies blow …”?

 04 January 1922: Auckland Star, Volume LIII, Issue 2, Page 4: “SHIPPING”. … CARGOES FROM ENGLAND. … The New Zealand Shipping Company advise that the Westmoreland is due from West Coast ports of the United Kingdom about January 20, with cargo for discharge at Auckland, Wellington, Lyttelton and Dunedin. …”